root-project/root/documentation/HttpServer/HttpServer.md

 ### Performing multiple requests at once

 To minimize traffic between sever and client, one could submit several requests at once.
-This is especially useful when big number of small objects should be requestsed simultaneosely.
+This is especially useful when big number of small objects should be requested simultaneously.
 For this purposes `multi.bin` or `multi.json` requests could be used.
 Both require string as POST data which format as:

     subfolder/item1/root.json\n